pinheiroGroup/Kinbiont.jl/docs/src/02_data/index.md

 # [Data formatting and outputs](@id data)
 ## Data and annotation formatting

-KinBiont can operate directly on data files or inside the julia notebook.
+Kinbiont can operate directly on data files or inside the julia notebook.
 When are in a julia notebook the  format of single time series that want to be analyzed is a 2 x n_time_points Matrix of FLoat64, e.g.,